ROBIN: a Graph-Theoretic Approach to Reject Outliers in Robust Estimation using Invariants: Related Work

 \section{Related Work}

 is a framework for robust estimation that aims to find {the largest} set of measurements with errors {below} a user-defined threshold.
-Consensus maximization is NP-hard~\cite{Chin18eccv-robustFitting,Antonante20arxiv-outlierRobustEstimation}, hence the community has resorted to randomized approaches, such as \ransac~\cite{Fischler81}. \ransac repeatedly draws a minimal subset of measurements from which a rough estimate is computed, and the algorithm stops after finding an estimate that agrees with a large set of measurements.
-While \ransac works well for problems where the minimal set is small and there are not many outliers, the average number of iterations it requires increases exponentially with the percentage of outliers~\cite{Raguram08-RANSACcomparative}, making it impractical for problems with many outliers.
-On the other hand, global solvers, such as branch-and-bound (\BnB)~\cite{Li09cvpr-robustFitting} and tree search~\cite{Chin15-CMTreeAstar}, exist but scale poorly with the problem size, with \BnB being exponential in the size of $\vxx$, and tree search being exponential in the number of outliers~\cite{Cai19ICCV-CMtreeSearch}.
+Consensus maximization is NP-hard~\cite{Antonante20arxiv-outlierRobustEstimation,Chin18eccv-robustFitting}, hence the community has resorted to randomized approaches, such as \ransac~\cite{Fischler81}. \ransac repeatedly draws a minimal subset of measurements to compute an estimate, and stops after finding an estimate that agrees with a large set of measurements.
+While \ransac works well for problems where the minimal set is small and there are not many outliers, the number of iterations increases exponentially with the percentage of outliers~\cite{Raguram08-RANSACcomparative}, making it impractical for problems with many outliers.
+On the other hand, global solvers, such as branch-and-bound (\BnB)~\cite{Li09cvpr-robustFitting} and tree search~\cite{Chin15cvpr-CMTreeAstar}, exist but scale poorly with the problem size, with \BnB being exponential in the size of $\vxx$, and tree search being exponential in the number of outliers~\cite{Cai19ICCV-CMtreeSearch}.

 {\bf M-estimation} performs estimation by optimizing a robust cost function that reduces the influence of the outliers.
 The resulting problems are typically optimized using iterative local solvers.
 MacTavish and Barfoot~\cite{MacTavish15crv-robustEstimation} compare several robust cost functions for visual-inertial localization using iterative re-weighted least squares solvers.
 The downside of local solvers is that they need a good initial guess, which is often unavailable in practice.
 A popular approach to circumvent the need for an initial guess is \emph{Graduated Non-Convexity} (\GNC)~\cite{Blake1987book-visualReconstruction,Black96ijcv-unification}.
 Zhou~\etal~\cite{Zhou16eccv-fastGlobalRegistration} use \GNC for point cloud registration.
 Yang~\etal~\cite{Yang20ral-GNC} and Antonante~\etal~\cite{Antonante20arxiv-outlierRobustEstimation} combine \GNC with global non-minimal solvers and show their general applicability to problems with up to $80\%$ outliers.